mhaya/InvenioMultitenancyDemo/README.rst

         :target: https://github.com/my-site/my-site/blob/master/LICENSE

 This is multitenancy demo of Invenio3.
-This demo uses uWSGI emperor mode and Nginx virtual host and SEARCH_INDEX_PREFIX config.
+This demo uses uWSGI emperor mode and Nginx virtual host and SEARCH_INDEX_PREFIX config of InvenioSearch.

 How to use
 ==================